apache/kylin/website/docs/modeling/load_data/segment_operation_settings/intro.md

 1. Open **Data Asset -> Model** page, and click the model (index group) name.
 2. Select **Segment** tag.

-The model list page in the AI augmented mode project is shown as below.
+The model list page in the project is shown as below.

 ![segment](images/segment.png)